JohnalDsouza/MultiNetTOFAnalysis/README.md

-# TOFMultiscopeNetAnalysis: A Comprehensive Analysis Framework for Material Thickness Estimation Using TOF Data
+# TOFMultiscopeNetAnalysis: A Comprehensive Analysis Framework for Material Thickness Estimation Using Time-Of-Flight Data

 ## Overview